stoikio/jobs/js-fullstack-engineer/README.md

 ### Backend

 - **Node** + **TypeScript**
+- You may use the framework of your choice (Express, NestJS, etc.)
 - At least **one API endpoint** to shorten a URL
 - Working redirection from short URLs
 - A **SQL database** (PostgreSQL, SQLite, etc.)